Trinity I: Self-Consistently Modeling the Dark Matter Halo-Galaxy-Supermassive Black Hole Connection from $z=0-10$: Introduction

 The coevolution scenario is consistent with two key observations.
 First, relatively tight scaling relations ($\sim 0.3$ dex scatter) exist between SMBH masses, \mbh{}, and host galaxy dynamical properties (e.g., velocity dispersion, $\sigma$, or bulge mass, \mbulge{}, at $z\sim0$; see \citealt{Haring2004,Gultekin2009,Kormendy2013,McConnell2013,Savorgnan2016}).
 Second, the cosmic SMBH accretion rate (CBHAR) density tracks the cosmic star formation rate (CSFR) density over $0<z<4$, with a roughly constant CBHAR/CSFR ratio between $10^{-4}-10^{-3}$ \citep{Merloni2004b, Silverman2008, Shankar2009, Aird2010, Delvecchio2014, Yang2018}.
 At the same time, other predictions of the coevolution model (e.g., tight galaxy--SMBH property relationships at higher redshifts) have remained more difficult to verify.

 In the local Universe, galaxy--SMBH scaling relations (e.g., \bhbm{} or $M_\bullet-\sigma$) have been measured via high spatial resolution spectroscopy and dynamics modeling \citep[e.g.,][]{Magorrian1998,Ferrarese2005,McConnell2013}.
+Total (i.e., active$+$dormant) SMBH mass functions can be obtained by convolving these scaling relations with the distributions of galaxy properties, such as galaxy bulge mass function, or velocity dispersion functions \citep[e.g.,][]{Salucci1999,Marconi2004}.
 Beyond the local Universe, lower spatial resolution makes it impractical to measure individual SMBH masses in the same way.
 Hence, SMBH mass measurements at $z>0$ rely on indirect methods such as reverberation mapping \citep{Blandford1982,Peterson2004} and empirical relations between SMBH mass, spectral line width, and AGN luminosity (i.e., ``virial'' estimates; \citealt{Vestergaard2006}).
 All such indirect methods work only on actively-accreting SMBHs, which: 1) imposes a selection bias on the SMBHs included, and 2) makes it difficult to measure host galaxy masses at the same time.
-As a result, it has been hard to obtain unbiased measurements of the galaxy--SMBH mass connection beyond $z=0$.
+As a result, it has been even harder to obtain unbiased measurements of the galaxy--SMBH mass connection beyond $z=0$.

 There has also been great interest in measuring SMBH luminosity distributions, as these carry information about mass accretion rates.
 At $z>0$, surveys have been carried out in X-ray, optical, infrared, and radio bands to identify AGNs and study their collective properties (see \citealt{Hopkins2007}, \citealt{Shen2020}, and references therein).
 As redshift increases (e.g., at $z\gtrsim2$), the AGN sample is biased towards brighter and rarer objects, due to the evolution of AGN populations and/or limited instrument capability.
 Nonetheless, for lower-luminosity AGNs, it is often possible to measure both the SMBH luminosity and the mass of the host galaxy \citep[e.g.,][]{Bongiorno2012,Aird2018}.